overthq/Move/README.md

 # Move

-Move is an app used to make payments for transportation services, via the scanning of QR codes.
+Move is an app used to make payments for transportation services in public areas, via the scanning of QR codes.

 ## Motivation